 Record Keeping and Assessment

-- marked regularly in accordance with the school’s marking policy.
+All Science work is neatly presented in A4 science books and marked regularly in accordance with the school’s marking policy.

 Children are assessed on their knowledge and understanding of the nature, processes and methods of science.
 Teacher assessment is carried out at the end of each topic using the assessment grid from Edukent medium term plans.

 Teacher assessment is shared with the science co-ordinator and SLT once a term.